+PRT-10 should contain some form of identifier sufficient to uniquely identify the device within the scope of the overall system.
+This is a repeating field, so more than one identifier can be given.
+See the discussion of OBX-18 in the IHE PCD Technical Framework Volume 2.
+If possible, it should have as one of its values the Unique Device Identifier defined by the US FDA, where applicable, but in any case must contain See details in the UDI Final Rule (U.S. Food and Drug Administration 2013)

 Example Messages

 Example 1: At 12:00, Nurse Diesel connected patient Spaniel to a continuous physiological monitor with ID MON5588.
 At 12:30, she records the association on the Critical Care application.
 As she is an RN and has witnessed and entered the association on the Critical Care system, this is considered a validated association.
 This message would be sent from the Critical Care system in the role of Association Reporter to the Association Manager.